 Open the sample project.
 We are going to create a bomb and a series of explosion frames then animate them together.

 2D animations require multiple drawings of an object going from one state to another.
 Below is an example of some of the animation frames from the main character in my game Puzzledorf.

-To simulate one frame of animtion transitioning to another, we will create multiple objects in PuzzleScript that are our animation frames, and then use code to switch between them.
+To simulate one frame of animation transitioning to another, we will create multiple objects in PuzzleScript that are our animation frames, and then use code to switch between them.

 Create a bomb object like below.

 Bomb black yellow grey ..1.. ..1.. .000.
 00020 .000.

 Don’t forget to add it to the layers and the Legend.